TexasLAN/documents/code_of_conduct.md

   - Requests for written information
   - On-site visits
   - Fact-finding conferences
 - The fact-finding team must present its findings within ten (10) days of the conclusion of its investigation.
-If the fact-finding team finds that the allegations are unfounded, it must present its report to the Standards Board and VP of Standards.

 **Section 4.** Rights of the Accused